 - Children’s book trust

-This organization was set up in 1965 to promote well themed Children’s books at affordable rates.
-You can check out their collection or participate in the workshops and competitions that are held on regular basis here.
+This organization was set up in 1965 to promote well-themed Children’s books at affordable rates.
+You can check out their collection or participate in the workshops and competitions that are held on a regular basis here.

 - Clinic for sick dolls

-If you or your kids are the owners of rare dolls that need fixing, visit the Clinic for Sick Dolls in the same premises.
+If you or your kids are the owners of rare dolls that need fixing, visit the Clinic for Sick Dolls on the same premises.